SplitmediaLabsLimited/xjs-hotkeys/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-#xui-keystrokes
+# xui-keystrokes

 This is a small library for handling key and midi strokes specifically for Xsplit Broadcaster.
 There is a postinstall script that generates a production build for distribution or manually invoke using command "webpack --env.production".

-##KeyStrokeHandler object needs xjs to fully function.
+### KeyStrokeHandler object needs xjs to fully function.
 - most methods of the class are static
 - this handles both recieving and emitting key and midi strokes.